ryangurn/dropcam/README.md

 ### .getClips(callback)
 This function will attempt to get any video clips saved on the cloud and return an array of clips.
 See above for an example.

+### .listen(timeout)
+This function will begin monitoring any motion/sound events that occur with this camera.
+You can optionally pass a `timeout` parameter in the case you want to increase/decrease frequency of API calls.
+The default delay is `1000 ms`.
+Any events captured will be emitted as soon as the API knows of the event.
+Be aware of any delays such as latency to occur.
+See above for an example and which events can be captured.

 ## Clips API
 ### .download(callback)